Transforming Diabetes Care in Wales National Networking Forum

 CPD learning

-Designed as a practical learning experience, this dedicated training will equip you with the knowledge, tools and strategies to drive meaningful change:
+Designed as a practical learning experience, this dedicated training equipped the participants with the knowledge, tools and strategies to drive meaningful change.

 With thanks to the sponsors